 Career Counseling and Job Search Resources

 - MyPlan.com: Students gain clarity in choosing a major and career path by taking assessments in the areas of personality, skills, interest, and values.
-Contact Mrs. Moyer for access information.
+Contact Mrs. Moyer in the Career Counseling Office for access information.

 - Occupational Outlook Handbook: A publication of the United States Department of Labor’s Bureau of Labor Statistics that includes information about the nature of work, working conditions, training and education, earnings, and job outlook for hundreds of different occupations.

 - O*Net: The nation’s primary source of occupational information.
 Central to the project is the O*Net database, containing information on hundreds of standardized and occupation-specific descriptors.
 The database is continually updated by surveying a broad range of workers from each occupation.

 - Resume Tips: An informational guide to writing resumes and cover letters, preparing for interviews, dressing for success, applying to graduate school, and writing personal statements.